A Quiet Place Part II: Filming

 In June 2019, production began on the sequel.
 Filming officially commenced on July 15.
 There were 47 days of filming throughout Western New York, including Akron, Olcott, Dunkirk, Lackawanna, and Buffalo.
 Other locations included Erie County and the city of North Tonawanda, and Barcelona Harbor in the town of Westfield in Chautauqua County.
 Filming also took place on a giant sound stage at Buffalo FilmWorks in South Buffalo.
+An abandoned Bethlehem Steel plant in Lackawanna was used as a filming location.
 One of the last filming locations, the northbound South Grand Island Bridge, was shut down for 13 hours for filming.

 In addition to Western New York, filming took place in the Hudson Valley, specifically the towns of Dover, Pawling, and New Paltz.
-In New Paltz, the Wallkill Valley Rail Trail was revisited to film on a bridge that featured in the first film.
+In New Paltz, the Wallkill Valley Rail Trail was revisited to film on a bridge that was featured in the first film.
 The production invested over $10 million in Upstate New York, created 400 hires, and involved 300 background actors.
 By late September, production was finished.